-How Recording Controls works
+How Recording Controls work

 This section provides you with more information about how the Recording Controls buttons work.